nordcraftengine/documentation/docs/08-the-editor/04-element-tree/index.md

 ![The HTML element catalog is open, showing a searchable dialog, category filters on the right and the list of search results on the left.|16/9](element-catalog.webp 'Element catalog'){https://editor.nordcraft.com/projects/docs_examples/branches/main/components/screenshot-page?rightpanel=style&canvas-width=800&canvas-height=800&selection=nodes.m6MApQ1ZZSiZ5iH6kAUWE&elementCatalog=true}

-The element catalog contains all HTML elements, including existing components defined in your project.
+The element catalog contains all HTML elements and any components available in your project.
 Use the element catalog to:

 - Browse different HTML element types grouped by category
 - Search for specific HTML elements by tag name and aliases (for example, you can search for `link` to find the HTML `a` tag)